William M. Janssen

 B.A., magna cum laude, Saint Joseph's University, Philadelphia, Pa.

 Professor Janssen also focuses his scholarship on federal practice and procedure.
-He is the author of four national texts in this discipline.
+He is the author of five national texts in this discipline.
 He is the sole author of Federal Civil Procedure Logic Maps (West 2d ed.
-2012), a visual learning resource for federal civil procedure, and one of two authors of Mastering Multiple Choice – Federal Civil Procedure (West 2014), a multiple-choice practice tool.
-He is one of three co-authors of the Federal Civil Rules Handbook (West, annually (22nd ed.
-2014)), and A Student’s Guide to the Federal Rules of Civil Procedure (West, annually (17th ed.
-2014)).
+2012), a visual learning resource for federal civil procedure, and one of two authors of Mastering Multiple Choice – Federal Civil Procedure (West 2d 2016), a multiple-choice practice tool.
+He is one of three co-authors of the Federal Civil Rules Handbook (West, annually (24th ed.
+2016)), and A Student’s Guide to the Federal Rules of Civil Procedure (West, annually (19th ed.
+2016)).
 The content of the Handbook is reprinted each year as Volume 12B of the national treatise, Wright & Miller’s Federal Practice and Procedure (West).
-In addition, Professor Janssen is the author of various journal articles, book chapters, and bar review materials on federal civil procedure, and has lectured widely on civil procedure topics.
+He is a contributing author to the annual updating to Rice’s Attorney-Client Privilege in the United States (West 2016), a leading treatise on the privilege.
+He is presently preparing a law school text on federal civil discovery practice.
+In addition to these books, Professor Janssen is the author of various journal articles, book chapters, and bar review materials on federal civil procedure, and has lectured widely on civil procedure topics.

 While a student at the American University’s Washington College of Law, Professor Janssen was the executive editor of the American University Law Review, a dean’s fellow, a moot court board member, an interschool moot court competitor, and the first-year moot court champion.
 After law school, he served as a law clerk to a federal district court judge (Hon.
 James McGirr Kelly, E.D.
 Pa.) and to a federal court of appeals judge (Hon.
 Joseph F. Weis, Jr., 3d Cir.).

-Before joining the Charleston School of Law faculty, Professor Janssen taught as an adjunct instructor at Temple University School of Law for five academic terms and as an adjunct teaching business law at Saint Joseph’s University.
+Before joining the Charleston School of Law faculty, Professor Janssen taught, while in active practice, as an adjunct instructor at Temple University School of Law for five academic terms and as an adjunct teaching business law at Saint Joseph’s University.

 Course Interests/Research/Teaching Areas